localstack/docs/content/en/user-guide/aws/pca/index.md

 </disable-copy>
 {{< /command >}}

-The CA certificate can also be retrieved at a later point using [`GetCertificateAuthorityCertificate`](https://docs.aws.amazon.com/privateca/latest/APIReference/API_GetCertificateAuthorityCertificate.html).
+The CA certificate can be retrieved at a later point using [`GetCertificateAuthorityCertificate`](https://docs.aws.amazon.com/privateca/latest/APIReference/API_GetCertificateAuthorityCertificate.html).
-In general, this operation returns both the certificate and certificate chain.
+In general, this operation returns both the certificate and the certificate chain.
-However, because we used a single-level CA hierarchy, the certificate chain is null.
+In this case however, only the certificate will be returned, because we used a single-level CA hierarchy and the certificate chain is null.

 ### Issuing End-entity Certificates

-With the private CA set up, you can now issue private end-entity certificates.
+With the private CA set up, you can now issue end-entity certificates.

-Using [OpenSSL](https://openssl-library.org/), create a CSR and the private key for the certificate:
+Using [OpenSSL](https://openssl-library.org/), create a CSR and the private key:

 {{< command >}}
 $ openssl req -out local-csr.pem -new -newkey rsa:2048 -nodes -keyout local-pkey.pem